munibinam/munibinam.github.io/_pages/about.md

 When I'm not analyzing climate datasets, I find inspiration through **running** and **photography**—two pursuits that have shaped both my perspective and my research approach.

-**🏃‍♂️ Running**: I've completed multiple marathons and half-marathons, learning lessons about persistence, pacing, and long-term goal achievement that translate directly to academic research.
+**Running**: I've completed multiple marathons and half-marathons, learning lessons about persistence, pacing, and long-term goal achievement that translate directly to academic research.
 There's something powerful about the discipline required for both 20-mile training runs and multi-year dissertation projects.

-**📸 Photography**: Capturing Kentucky's landscapes has taught me to see environmental systems with fresh eyes.
+**Photography**: Capturing Kentucky's landscapes has taught me to see environmental systems with fresh eyes.
 The same fields and watersheds I study academically become canvases for understanding light, weather patterns, and seasonal change.
 You can explore my photography portfolio [here](https://500px.com/p/min233){:target="_blank"}.

 Both activities ground me in the physical landscapes that climate research aims to protect and help me communicate the beauty and vulnerability of the systems I study.

 ---

 <div class="connect-box">
-  <h3>🤝 Let's Connect & Collaborate</h3>
+  <h3>Let's Connect & Collaborate</h3>
   <p style="margin-bottom: 1.5em;">I'm passionate about research that bridges academic insights with real-world applications.
 Whether you're a fellow researcher, policymaker, industry professional, or someone curious about climate adaptation, I'd love to discuss how we might work together.</p>

   <div class="connect-links">